AVP Infracon Secures Infra Work Order Worth Rs 33.34 Cr from Reliance Mappedu Multi Modal Logistics Park - www.lokmattimes.com

 AVP Infracon Secures Infra Work Order Worth Rs 33.34 Cr from Reliance Mappedu Multi Modal Logistics Park

-Chennai (Tamil Nadu) [India], June 24: AVP Infracon Limited (NSE – AVPINFRA), a key player in India's infrastructure development ...
+PNN Chennai (Tamil Nadu) [India], June 24: AVP Infracon Limited (NSE - AVPINFRA), a key player in India's infrastructure ...

 Chennai (Tamil Nadu) [India], June 24: AVP Infracon Limited (NSE - AVPINFRA), a key player in India's infrastructure development landscape, has announced the receipt of a Letter of Acceptance (LoA) from Reliance Mappedu Multi Modal Logistics Park Limited.
 The order is valued at approximately ₹33.34 Cr.